GALAglobal/TAPICC-API-implementation/README.md

 - [ ] user profile must be defined and implemented
 - [ ] manually tested
 - [ ] automated tests written and implemented

+# Roadmap
+you can see issues/bugs/user stories prioritized in waffle.io [kanban board](https://waffle.io/GALAglobal/TAPICC-API-implementation)

 # Installation
 download this repository